GgnDpSngh/ggndpsngh.github.io/_pages/about.md

 <h2> News</h2>
 <ul>
    <li>
-    1 June 2025: Preprints of our latest work on trustworthy LLMs are available at <a href="https://ggndpsngh.github.io/publications/"> Publications </a> page.
-These include a new efficient <b>RLHF algorithm  that does not require KL regularization </b>, adversarial attacks on agentic systems, constrained generation with diffusion LLMs, and methods that reveal misalignment between CoT reasoning and the final answer.
+    13 June 2025: Preprints of our latest work on trustworthy LLMs are available at <a href="https://ggndpsngh.github.io/publications/"> Publications </a> page.
+These include a theoretical study of CoT reasoning, a new efficient <b>RLHF algorithm  that does not require KL regularization </b>, adversarial attacks on agentic systems, constrained generation with diffusion LLMs, and methods that reveal misalignment between CoT reasoning and the final answer.
   </li>
    <li>
     9 May 2025: <a href="https://arxiv.org/abs/2403.01632">Syncode </a> accepted at <a href="https://jmlr.org/tmlr/">TMLR'25</a>.